At a Glance

 General risk factors such as older age, menopause, obesity, family history, and anatomical features like large tonsils also raise the risk of OSA, whether with or without snoring.

 If you sleep alone or if your bed partner isn’t sensitive to noise, keep in mind that you might be snoring and simply not realize it.
 For example, research suggests men and women are equally as likely to snore, but women are less likely to report it.
+To help, you may want to look into snore-tracking apps like Snore Lab.

 How Sleep Apnea Is Diagnosed